Weiron Tan: FIA World Endurance Championship

 2018 saw Tan compete in the final two rounds of the 2017-18 Asian Le Mans Series with Jackie Chan DC Racing.
 With backing from Sepang International Circuit, Tan competed alongside fellow Malaysians Jazeman Jaafar and Afiq Ikhwan.
 The trio successfully won on their debut at Round 3 at Buriram in the LMP2 category.
 The result later sparked interest in the team to enter the drivers in the 2018-19 FIA World Endurance Championship.
 Tan and his teammates Jazeman Jaafar and Nabil Jeffri made a very impressive debut season finishing fourth overall having only competed five of the eight rounds in the season due to the unfortunate event of Sepang International Circuit pulling out from the championship.
 The trio finished fourth in class at their 24 Hours of Le Mans debut, later on a second-place finish at Silverstone before securing their first victory at Fuji making history as the first ever all-Asian lineup to win on the world championship.

 Blancpain GT World Challenge Asia

-After a successful 2018 season, Weiron was picked up by Audi Sport Asia as an official driver to compete in the GT World Challenge Asia Series with Audi Sport Asia Team Absolute.
+After a successful 2018 season, Tan was picked up by Audi Sport Asia as an official driver to compete in the GT World Challenge Asia Series with Audi Sport Asia Team Absolute.
 Alongside teammate Martin Rump, they racked up four podium finishes and two wins during the season, finishing sixth overall.